pierre-24/goto-publication-old/README.md

 Because the journal, the volume and the page should be enough to find an article (for which, of course, you don't have the DOI, otherwise this is stupid).

-**Note:** currently, very few journals and providers are available.
+**Note:** currently, only some journals and few providers (journal editor) are available.
-And since I have a (quantum) chemistry background, I may not be aware of what is important and what is not in other fields.
+Since I have a (quantum) chemistry background, I may not be aware of what is important and what is not in other fields.
+You are welcomed to [make suggestions](https://github.com/pierre-24/goto-publication/issues) if an important journal is missing.

 ## Installation